Skip to content

 • Member data - user profiles, activity timestamps, roles, and login history

 Each process run is exported as a denormalized dataset - meaning process, task, and form field details are combined into a single flat structure.
-This makes it straightforward to build dashboards without complex joins.
+You won’t need complex joins to build dashboards.

 Visualization ideas